timothyyu/gdax-orderbook-ml/README.md

         - Default tensorflow install is CPU-only; install CUDA and cuDNN requirements, then uninstall tensorflow and reinstall tensorflow-gpu (pip install --ignore-installed --upgrade tensorflow-gpu)

 #### GDAX L2 snapshot and L2 update response structure
 L2 snapshot is a snapshot of the entire orderbook for a specified product at a given point in time.
-L2 update responses are subsquent updates to the snapshot.
+L2 update responses are subsquent updates to the snapshot (of the orderbook state).

 #####**L2 snapshot structure**